 Federal, state, contractors/vendors, and non-University employees who cannot be payroll deducted and wish to purchase Plan B parking shall be charged as follows:

-Federal, state or non-University employees who cannot be payroll deducted and wish to purchase Plan C parking shall be charged as follows:
+Federal, state, contractors/vendors, and non-University employees who cannot be payroll deducted and wish to purchase Plan C parking shall be charged as follows:

-k.
+m.
 Employees may opt to have their parking payroll deductions paid with pre-tax dollars, which increases their take-home pay.
-Contact either the Office of Parking, Traffic, & Transportation or the Payroll Office to complete the necessary agreement.
+Contact either Parking & Transportation Services or the Payroll Office to complete the necessary agreement.

-l.
-To stop payroll deductions or to obtain a refund for any prepaid fees, all permits and parking access devices must be returned.
+n.
+To stop payroll deductions or to obtain a refund for any prepaid fees, all permits and parking access devices must be returned to Parking & Transportation Services.
 Any employee who terminates his or her employment must return any permits and/or parking access device.
 Failure to do so will result in any unpaid balances becoming due immediately.

-m.
-For an employee to retain Plan B or C parking privileges during the renewal period, all accounts, including parking fees and/or fines, must be paid or cleared through an appeal.
+o.
+For an employee to retain Plan A, B or C parking privileges during the renewal period, all accounts, including parking fees and/or fines, must be paid or cleared through an appeal.

 12. A student or employee will receive one transferable permit (hangtag) that must be placed on the rearview mirror of the vehicle brought to campus.
-An employee with a Plan B or C permit also will receive one parking access device.
+An employee with a Plan A, B or C permit also will receive one parking access device.
 There will be a replacement charge for each lost parking access device or permit.
-If a lost parking access device or unexpired permit is later found and returned to the Office of Parking, Traffic, & Transportation, a refund will be made.
+If a lost parking access device or unexpired permit is later found and returned to Parking & Transportation Services, a refund will be made.
 All lost or stolen permits must be reported immediately.
 For students, failure to report the loss will be considered a violation of the Code of Student Conduct.

 13. A permit conveys specific parking privileges to the individual to whom it is issued.
 These privileges are not in effect until the permit is properly displayed and can be clearly read from outside the vehicle.
 To be properly displayed, a permit must be hung from the rearview mirror with the front facing the windshield and unobstructed by any other object.
-It is also acceptable for the permit to be displayed on the windshield, on the passenger side of the vehicle, in a plastic pouch that can be obtained at no charge from the Office of Parking, Traffic, & Transportation.
+It is also acceptable for the permit to be displayed on the windshield, on the passenger side of the vehicle, in a plastic pouch that can be obtained at no charge from Parking & Transportation Services.
 Additionally, parking privileges may not be used by or transferred to another individual who would not normally be entitled to them.
 Unauthorized use of a permit by someone not entitled to the privileges it conveys will subject the individual holding the permit to disciplinary action and revocation of the permit.

 14. The University encourages employees to carpool.
-See Section 11.f. for information on reduced registration fees.
+See Section 11.h. for information on reduced registration fees.

 15. For students, misuse of a permit, obtaining a permit by fraud, and use or possession of a lost or stolen permit are violations of the Code of Student Conduct and of these regulations.
 Use or possession of a lost or stolen permit will result in fines, towing, disciplinary action and/or criminal prosecution.

 16. Individuals attending conferences, camps, seminars, workshops, case studies, leisure classes, continuing education courses, and those receiving or working to attain certification do not qualify as visitors.
 These groups will be charged at daily, weekly, monthly, semester, or yearly student rates; see section 10.a.
-Some groups may qualify for reduced group rates, hourly rates apply and parking will be restricted to outlying student lots on campus.
+Some groups may qualify for reduced group rates.
+Hourly rates apply and parking will be restricted to outlying student lots on campus.
 LSU students and employees are not eligible to receive this hourly group rate.
 Restrictions apply.
-Contact the Office of Parking, Traffic, Transportation for additional information regarding arrangements for parking for your guests and for more information regarding group rates by calling (225) 578-5000
+Contact Parking & Transportation Services for additional information regarding arrangements for parking for your guests and for more information regarding group rates by calling (225) 578-5000.

-17. Members of law enforcement agencies who come to campus as students in their official vehicles must register and will be issued a permit from the Office of Parking, Traffic, & Transportation, valid only for parking in an assigned zone.
+17. Members of law enforcement agencies who come to campus as students in their official vehicles must register and will be issued a permit from Parking & Transportation Services, valid only for parking in an assigned zone.

 18. Operating or parking a vehicle on campus without a properly displayed permit will result in the issuance of an unregistered ticket.
 Any vehicle receiving three (3) or more unregistered tickets will be towed and impounded by the University.
-A towing charge of $125 and an impoundment fee of $1 per day will be assessed.
+A towing charge and a storage fee of will be assessed.
 An employee or student who receives three (3) or more unregistered tickets will also be banned from parking on campus.
-Such students or employees may not operate a vehicle on campus until all tow charges, impoundment charges, traffic fines, and permit fees have been paid.
+Such students or employees may not operate a vehicle on campus until all tow charges, storage fees, traffic fines, and permit fees have been paid.